Enforcement in the United States

 - where the arbitrators were guilty of misconduct, such as refusing to postpone the hearing upon sufficient cause shown, or in refusing to hear evidence pertinent and material to the controversy; and

-- where the arbitrators exceeded their powers, or so imperfectly executed them that a mutual, final and definite award upon the subject matter submitted was not made.20
+- where the arbitrators exceeded their powers, or so imperfectly executed them that a mutual, final and definite award upon the subject matter submitted was not made.19

 Execution against property

-Having converted an arbitration award into a court judgment, the arbitration winner becomes a judgment creditor, and after overcoming any efforts to stay enforcement proceedings for foreign awards or vacate a domestic award, the now-judgment creditor can use the post-judgment devices available under state and federal law to identify and seize non-exempt property of the debtor to satisfy the judgment.
-The execution process may involve registering the judgment in other US states or federal judicial districts where the property is believed to be located and then taking discovery and execution steps through the courts in those jurisdictions.30
+Having converted an arbitration award into a court judgment, the arbitration winner becomes a judgment creditor.
+Assuming no obstacles to enforcement are present, such as a stay of enforcement or annulment of the award by a court in the seat of the arbitration, the now-judgment creditor can use the post-judgment devices available under state and federal law to identify and seize non-exempt property of the debtor to satisfy the judgment.
+The execution process may involve registering the judgment in other US states or federal judicial districts where the property is believed to be located and then taking discovery and execution steps through the courts in those jurisdictions.22

 Discovery in aid of execution